CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

    ![](./images/Module2/image102.png)

-The button should turn disabled (gray) for a few seconds while it’s submitting the request.
+   > Info: The button should turn disabled (gray) for a few seconds while it’s submitting the request.
 If it does not do this there is likely an error.
 Click the X in top right to get back to the design mode.
 If there is an error, you will see a yellow error icon next to the Submit button, hover over it to check the error.